 Chocolate Bars are Shrinking

 From downsized Chocolate Orange’s to shrivelling milk buttons, our favourite chocolate snacks are shrinking before our very eyes.
 But why is this occurring and becoming more common?
-And, where does pigging technology fit in?
+And, where does pigging and product recovery systems fit in?

 Chocolate Manufacturers Face Multiple Challenges